 Birds, fish, vegetation are indispensable elements of nature.
 Without these creatures, there would be no life on earth.
-Let's look at examples of the vivid fantasy of nature - the most beautiful birds of the Earth, which, moreover, are symbols of their countries.
+Let's look at examples of the vivid fantasy of nature - the most beautiful birds of the Earth, which are also symbols of their countries.

 Peacock, India.

 Peacocks are an ancient symbol of glory and immortality.
-This graceful bird is the national symbol of India.
-In Hinduism, peacocks are associated with Lakshmi, the goddess of fortune, kindness and benevolence.
-It is a great happiness to watch this beautiful bird when it spreads its tail.
+This graceful bird is national symbol India.
+In Hinduism, peacocks are associated with Lakshmi, the goddess of good luck, kindness and beneficence.
+It is a great happiness to watch this beautiful bird when she spreads her tail.

-A very curious bluebird, with an unusual black collar around its neck.
-The blue jay is known for being one of the smartest birds.
+A very curious blue bird, with an unusual black collar around its neck.
+The blue jay is known for being one of the most intelligent birds.

 East African crowned crane.

-The bird, 3.3 feet tall, with a crown of tough golden feathers, is the national bird of Uganda.
+The bird, 3.3 feet tall, with a crown of stiff golden feathers, is the national bird of Uganda.

-The Crimson Nectarium is a tiny, attractive bird with a yellow rump, crimson chest, and olive belly.
-This cute little bird is the national bird of Singapore.
+The Crimson Sunbird is a tiny, attractive bird with a yellow rump, crimson breast, and olive belly.
+This cute not big bird is the national bird of Singapore.

 Flamingos, Bahamas.

-Also known are Caribbean flamingos and American flamingos.
-Birds live in Central America, southern Mexico and the Caribbean.
+Also known are the Caribbean flamingo and the American flamingo.
+Birds live in Central America, Southern Mexico and the Caribbean.
 The Caribbean flamingo is the only flamingo that naturally inhabits North America.
 West Indian Flamingos are the national bird of the Bahamas.

 Hoatzin, Guyana.

-The Hoatzin is the national bird of Guyana.
-This bird has a characteristic specific smell that scares away predators, and when danger approaches, it begins to make all kinds of loud sounds.
+Hoatzin is the national bird of Guyana.
+This bird has a characteristic specific smell that scares off predators, and when danger approaches, it begins to make all kinds of loud sounds.

 Cardinal bird, USA.

-This bird is easily recognizable due to its bright shades of warm red all over its body.
+This bird is easy to recognize because of its bright colors warm red all over her body.

 The frigate bird is the national bird of the dual island nation of Antigua and Barbuda.
-A bird with a wingspan of approximately seven feet.
-The pouch on the chest is typical for males.
+A bird with a wingspan of about seven feet.
+The pouch on the chest is characteristic of males.
 They inflate it during mating games.

-Birds, fish, vegetation are irreplaceable elements of nature.
+Birds, fish, vegetation are indispensable elements of nature.
 Without these creatures, there would be no life on earth.
-Let's look at examples of the vivid fantasy of nature - the most beautiful birds of the Earth, which, moreover, are symbols of their countries.
+Let's look at examples of the bright fantasy of nature - the most beautiful birds of the Earth, which are also symbols of their countries.

 Peacock, India.

 Peacocks are an ancient symbol of glory and immortality.
 This graceful bird is the national symbol of India.
-In Hinduism, peacocks are associated with Lakshmi, the goddess of fortune, kindness and benevolence.
-It is a great happiness to watch this beautiful bird when it spreads its tail.
+In Hinduism, peacocks are associated with Lakshmi, the goddess of good luck, kindness and beneficence.
+It is a great happiness to watch this beautiful bird as it spreads its tail.

-A very curious bluebird, with an unusual black collar around its neck.
-The blue jay is known for being one of the smartest birds.
+A very curious blue bird, with an unusual black collar around its neck.
+The blue jay is known for being one of the most intelligent birds.

 East African crowned crane.

-The bird, 3.3 feet tall, with a crown of tough golden feathers, is the national bird of Uganda.
+The bird, 3.3 feet tall, with a crown of stiff golden feathers, is the national bird of Uganda.

-The Crimson Nectar is a tiny, attractive bird with a yellow rump, crimson chest, and olive belly.
+The Crimson Sunbird is a tiny, attractive bird with a yellow rump, crimson breast, and olive belly.
 This cute little bird is the national bird of Singapore.

 Flamingos, Bahamas.

-Also known are the Caribbean flamingos and the American flamingos.
-Birds live in Central America, southern Mexico and the Caribbean.
+Also known are the Caribbean flamingo and the American flamingo.
+Birds live in Central America, Southern Mexico and the Caribbean.
 The Caribbean flamingo is the only flamingo that naturally inhabits North America.
 Flamingos are the national bird of the Bahamas.

 Hoatzin, Guyana.

-The Hoatzin is the national bird of Guyana.
-This bird has a characteristic specific smell that scares away predators, and when danger approaches, it begins to make all kinds of loud sounds.
+Hoatzin is the national bird of Guyana.
+This bird has a characteristic specific smell that scares off predators, and when danger approaches, it begins to make all kinds of loud sounds.

 Cardinal bird, USA.

-This bird is easily recognizable due to its bright shades of warm red all over its body.
+This bird is easily recognizable due to its vibrant warm red hues all over its body.

 The frigate bird is the national bird of the dual island nation of Antigua and Barbuda.
-A bird with a wingspan of approximately seven feet.
-The pouch on the chest is typical for males.
+A bird with a wingspan of about seven feet.
+The pouch on the chest is characteristic of males.
 They inflate it during mating games.

 They decorate our world with their beauty and fill it with amazing sounds.

-Some of the birds so conquered the peoples living with them in the same territory that people made the birds their national treasure and awarded them the title of "symbol of the country."
+Some of the birds so subdued the peoples living with them on the same territory that people made the birds their national treasure and awarded them the title of “symbol of the country”.

-It is about these amazing "celestials" that will be discussed.
+It is about these amazing "celestials" and will be discussed.

 India - Peacock